hellcy/old-blog-archive/index.md

 * Angular is an open source JavaScript framework which simplifies binding code between JavaScript objects and HTML UI elements.

-* Angular JS, Node.js and React.js are all front end framework.
+* Angular JS, Node.js, Ember, Vue.js and React.js are all front end framework.

 ## Node.js